Jeffrey Helgeson

 Phone: 512.245.2142

-Jeff Helgeson earned his PhD in U.S. history from the University of Illinois at Chicago in 2008 and has become an internationally-recognized expert in the 20th-century history of class, race, and gender in 20th-century urban politics in the United States.
+Jeff Helgeson earned his PhD in U.S. history from the University of Illinois at Chicago in 2008 and has become a nationally and internationally recognized expert in the 20th-century history of class, race, and gender in U.S. urban politics.
 His first book, Crucibles of Black Empowerment: Chicago’s Neighborhood Politics from the New Deal to Harold Washington (University of Chicago, 2014), examines how black Chicagoans developed a unique political culture through the everyday struggle to access housing, jobs opportunities, and political power in a city that was both “the capital of black America” and one of the most segregated and unequal places in the nation.
 Crucibles was a finalist for the Benjamin L. Hooks Institute for Social Change National Book Award and was named a “Highly Recommended” title by Choice Magazine.

 Dr. Helgeson is also a public historian.
 He is the official subject matter expert on the design of the National Park Service Museum at the Pullman National Park in Chicago.
 He is a historical consultant on the National Park Service’s Illinois Freedom Project.
 And he helped create an online, interactive map of Chicago’s labor and working-class history and has led dozens of bus tours of the city since 2002.
 He has been interviewed on network and public radio outlets and appeared on the British Broadcasting Corporation’s television series, “Who Do You Think You Are?”